 I am new to the teachings and haven’t taken Kriya initiation yet.
 Can I still begin the process of resident membership?

 Resident membership is not merely a change of address.
-It will very likely be a complete change of lifestyle for you, and requires a serious commitment to Ananda’s teachings and spiritual path.
+It will very likely be a complete change of lifestyle for you, and requires a sincere commitment to Ananda’s teachings and spiritual path.

 There are many ways to learn and explore these teachings and practices: